gjwilkie/genquad/README.md

 An important feature of Gaussian quadrature is *spectral accuracy*.
 Instead of the error decreasing as a power of *N*, it decreases **exponentially* with *N*.

+If you wish to use *N* > 80, quadratic precision is necessary in calculating the quadrature rules (though not necessarily in the rules themselves).
+To do so, include the flag `-freal-r-real-16` if compiling with gfortran.
+However, if you need this many grid points, you should consider using a different weighting function or an adaptive numerical integration scheme.

 ## Using genquad

 1. Copy quadpack.f90 and genquad.f90 to your source directory and include the `genquad` module